GiannisPikoulis/FG2021-BoLD/README.md

 ### Pretrained Models

 We also offer weights of an TSN-RGB with body, context, face, scenes and attributes streams, embedding loss and partial batch normalization (0.2590 validation ERS), a TSN-Flow model with body, context and face streams, embedding loss and partial batch normalization (0.2408 validation ERS) and a fine-tuned ST-GCN model with spatial labeling strategy and pre-training on Kinetics (0.2237 validation ERS).
-Their fusion achieves an ERS of 0.2613 on the validation set.
-You can download the pretrained models [here](https://ntuagr-my.sharepoint.com/:f:/g/personal/filby_ntua_gr/EkFAi_QSn9NDsFTylvoAJrQBuvh6eQWkbgTuZcyMWWPR2w?e=xxw6h9).
+Their fusion achieves an ERS of 0.3051 on the test set.
+You can download the pretrained models [here]().

 Moreover, all Places365 and SUN pre-trained models that were utilized in our experiments can be found [here](https://github.com/CSAILVision/places365).
 ImageNet pre-trained weights can be found [here].
 Lastly, we do not intend to release our AffectNet pre-trained ResNet-18 and ResNet-50 variants.